NIRIXIANG/SPIRE-IRSTD/README.md

 ## Citation
 If you find this repository useful, please cite the SPIRE paper once the final bibliographic information is released. @https://github.com/WZMIAOMIAO/deep-learning-for-image-processing

+## Contact
+Welcome to raise issues or email to nirixiang@nudt.edu.cn for any question.